 What is asbestos and when should I test for it?

 Asbestos, a naturally occurring mineral, has been historically lauded for its heat resistance, strength, and insulating properties.
 For decades, it found its way into a myriad of building materials, from insulation to vinyl flooring, making it a staple in construction.

 However, with time, the hidden dangers of asbestos became alarmingly evident.
 Exposure to asbestos fibers can lead to severe health risks, making it crucial for homeowners to consider residential testing before embarking on any renovation or home improvement projects.
 A home test is more than just a precaution; it’s an essential step in safeguarding the health of a household.

 In places like Austin, with its mix of historic and modern homes, the importance of testing is heightened.
 Many of Austin’s older properties, rich in history and charm, may unknowingly house this hazardous material.
 With residential asbestos testing in Austin gaining prominence, it’s vital for residents to understand the risks and take proactive measures.

 ACE of Austin has been thoroughly and efficiently inspecting properties for asbestos since 2003.
 We offer quick results– often within the next business day.
 Our pricing is competitive, and you’ll receive recommendations for your home from a team of professionals with over 20 years of experience.
 We also offer project consulting, air monitoring, and more consulting services.

 What Happens in A Residential Asbestos Inspection?

 Laboratory Testing: The samples are collected at a certified laboratory for analysis.
-The lab uses specialized techniques to determine the presence and concentration of asbestos in the samples.
+The lab uses specialized techniques to determine the presence and concentration in the samples.